 - Wash off the bug and tar remover with soap and water.
 Then, use a lint-free towel to dry.

 Does Paint Thinner Damage Rubber?

-Although it can be said that short term exposure to these products won’t have any visible harm, it would be a wise move to stay away from them to keep the integrity of your wheels.
-If you’re using any of these products in your home, be careful when handling them as they may cause damage.
+Although it can be said that short term exposure to these products won’t have any visible harm, it would be wise to stay away from them to keep the integrity of your wheels.
+If you’re using any of these products in your home, be careful when handling them as they may cause damage as well.

 Removing tire paint may seem like a daunting task, but it can be made easy with the proper materials at hand.
 With the different methods listed above, you’re sure to find one that works when getting the stains off your tires.